Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Rather than asking whether children need supplements, a more useful approach is to ask: Is there a specific concern being addressed?
 Is supplementation likely to meaningfully reduce risk?
 Are form and dose appropriate for age and use?
 Is this decision intended to be temporary or ongoing?

-This reframing keeps the focus on meaningful risk reduction, not adding supplements by default.⁸
+This reframing keeps the focus on risk management, not optimization.⁸

 Why This Matters for Families